Howard-Andriod-University-5/groupProject/README.md

 ## Overview
 ### Description
 This mobile app provides up-t--date information about the COVID-19 pandemic using Google COVID-19 statistics data.
 The user will be able to look up information for specific locations such as testing sites, current infection and death rates, as well as prevention guidelines.
+In addition, user's can keep a "COVID Journal" to record their symptons/treatment, quarantine progress and keep track of places/people they visited.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
-- **Category:**
+- **Category:** Education/Public Information
 - **Mobile:**
+    * Information will be available offline (real-time)
+    * Can Upload audio entries into COVID Journal
+    * Can enable location to instantly provide relevant statistics
 - **Story:**
+    * It provides users with an personal way to understand the current state of the COVID 19 pandemic.
 - **Market:**
+    * The app is made for users who are generally concerned about COVID stats and want quick information.
+    * The app specifically caters to users were potentially exposed to COVID-19 because it provides a private platform to track their health.
 - **Habit:**
+    * The passive user can easily check COVID-19 statistics at least once a day.
+    * The active user who is concerned about being exposed to COVID can create a mobile journal.
 - **Scope:**
+    * The project's MVP can be completed in the timeline of the course.
+However, the design of the app (in terms of how data is displayed) will take considerable time and may not be finished in the time period.

 ## Product Spec